Gemini (play)

-Gemini is a play by Albert Innaurato that became the fourth longest-running non-musical play in Broadway history.
+Gemini is a 1976 American play by Albert Innaurato that became the fourth longest-running non-musical play in Broadway history.

 Plot

-Set in the backyard of a blue-collar neighborhood early in South Philadelphia in the summer of 1973, the comedy-drama focuses on the 21st birthday celebration of Harvard student Francis Geminiani.
+Set in the backyard of a blue-collar neighborhood in South Philadelphia early in the summer of 1973, the comedy-drama focuses on the 21st birthday celebration of Harvard student Francis Geminiani.
 In attendance are his divorced father Fran and Fran's widowed girlfriend Lucille, next-door neighbor Bunny Weinberger and her overweight son Herschel, and Francis' classmates, the wealthy WASP Hastings siblings; Judith (who seeks romance with Francis) and Randy (the object of Francis' unexpressed affection), who have arrived unexpectedly, much to their friend's dismay.
 All are dysfunctional to varying degrees, and the interactions among them provide the play with its comic and dramatic moments.